Stability of Accuracy for the Training of DNNs Via the Uniform Doubling Condition: Main results and numerical implementation

 In conclusion, in this theorem, a training set $T$ which satisfies the uniform doubling condition and a set of DNNs is given, with the DNNs defined by their architecture and parameters.
 If at $t_0$ a DNN from this set trained on the training set $T$ has high accuracy, in the sense that its good set is big and its bad set is small, then the DNN will have high accuracy for all time.
 This is because the DNNs loss will be small at $t_0$.
 In Subsection \ref{DC_delta_X} we show how a doubling condition on $\delta X$ leads to a similar result, and this is because \eqref{eq:cond_B_loss_estimateWDC} gives a bound on the loss while \eqref{acc_loss} bounds accuracy in terms of loss.
 The doubling condition on $\delta X$ can be checked numerically, but it is much simpler to just look at the loss at $t_0$ and see if it is small, in the sense that equation \eqref{acc_loss} is the reason accuracy is high.

 \begin{remark} For most DNNs $d_{\min}$ can be very small (almost zero) and so satisfying \eqref{eq:explicit_constants_2_main_theorem} might be difficult.
-However, it has been shown that one can perform an SVD on the layer matrices of a DNN and remove the small singular values without affecting the accuracy of the DNNs.
+However, it has been shown that one can perform an SVD on the layer matrices of a DNN and remove the small singular values without affecting the accuracy of the DNNs, see \cite{xu2019trained, yang2020learning,xue2013restructuring,cai2014fast,anhao2016svd, berlyand2023enhancing}.
+This SVD pruning method is a valuable technique when training DNNs.
+During the training process of a DNN, every few epochs one can apply the SVD on the weight layer matrices, denoted as \(W_i\).
+Singular values that are smaller than a specified threshold can be pruned (set to zero) to reduce the size of the model.
+By judiciously selecting an appropriate threshold, one can ensure that the accuracy of the DNN remains largely unaffected, thus achieving a balance between model compression and performance.
+This pruning technique works well with standard training algorithms such a SGD and Adams; see \cite{berlyand2023enhancing}.

 For example, it was been shown that for DNNs trained on MNIST with a single $1000 \times 1000$ weight layer matrix $W$, one can generally remove the small singular values to make $d_{\min}>\sqrt{700}$ without changing the accuracy of the DNN, see \cite{shmalo2023deep}.
-In general, many of the small singular values of a DNN can be removed without changing its accuracy, see \cite{yang2020learning, shmalo2023deep}.
+In general, many of the small singular values of a DNN can be removed without changing its accuracy, see \cite{yang2020learning, shmalo2023deep,berlyand2023enhancing, staats2023boundary}.
 After the small singular values are removed, the new DNN will have the stability result given in this theorem, though with much bigger $d_{\min}$.

 Further, for a DNN with a single $n \times n$ weight layer $W$, under the assumption that by removing small singular values of a weight matrix $W$ one is only removing the noise in $W$ while preserving the information contained in $W$, it should be the case that one can remove all singular values of $W$ smaller than $2.858 \sigma_{med}$ where $\sigma_{med}$ is the median empirical singular value of $W$, without decreasing accuracy, see \cite{donoho2013optimal}.
 More on this will be discussed in a different paper.
 For more on applying singular value decomposition for DNNs, see \cite{yang2020learning,xue2013restructuring,cai2014fast,anhao2016svd}. \end{remark}